Deciding to drive for DoorDash vs Grubhub is a tough choice – both are in-demand delivery services and offer a flexible way to make extra cash.

 - Instacart is a popular delivery service that’s primarily for grocery delivery.
 You can work as an in-store shopper or full-service shopper who shops and delivers.
 Instacart shoppers earn around $20/hour when you factor in tips.

-- Shipt is a membership-based grocery delivery service that’s owned by Target.
-Shoppers make between $15-$20/hour.
+- Shipt is an on-demand delivery service owned by Target, and shoppers make between $15-$20/hour.

-- Postmates is a delivery service that’s known for delivering anything, from PlayStations to packs of gum.
+- Learn More is a delivery service that’s known for delivering anything, from PlayStations to packs of gum.
 It was recently acquired by Uber Eats, and couriers earn an average base pay of $11/hour before tips.

 - Uber Eats drivers deliver groceries, takeout meals, and even essential items from convenience stores.
 Pay averages $12-$15/hour.